mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 ![](./gif/big1.gif)

-t is also important to note that with exception of the import statements, all other queries search only within the current function.
+it is also important to note that most queries search only within the current function.

 # Case two